State of the Park Assessment 2018

 |Recently added to SARA Schedule 1.
 No target yet established.|

 Changes in species conservation status or trends

-Kootenay National Park (KNP) contains seven species listed as threatened or endangered under Species at Risk Act Schedule 1.
-Six were listed within the last 10 years.
+Yoho National Park (YNP) contains five species listed as threatened or endangered under Species At Risk Act Schedule 1.
+All five were listed within the last 10 years.
 Two swallow species were recently listed and are not included in the 2017 park multi-species action plan.

-Key threats that could negatively influence species at risk in KNP include:
+Key threats that could negatively influence species at risk in YNP include:

-- Road-related badger mortality, habitat change due to historic fire suppression, introduction of non-native species and climate change
+- Habitat change due to historic fire suppression, introduction of non-native species and climate change

 - Lack of information on distribution and population status inside the park for bird and bat species